Worcestershire Acute Hospitals NHS Trust

-Worcestershire Acute Hospitals NHS Trust is an NHS trust which runs three hospitals in Worcestershire, England: The Alexandra Hospital, Redditch, Kidderminster Hospital and Treatment Centre in Kidderminster, Evesham hospital Burlingham ward in Evesham and the Worcestershire Royal Hospital in Worcester.
+Worcestershire Acute Hospitals NHS Trust is an NHS trust which runs three hospitals and one ward in Worcestershire, England: The Worcestershire Royal Hospital in Worcester, the Alexandra Hospital in Redditch, Kidderminster Hospital and Treatment Centre in Kidderminster, and Burlingham Ward at Evesham Community Hospital in Evesham.

 History

 Reorganisation

 Services in Kidderminster and Redditch have been under threat for many years.
 Proposals to downgrade Kidderminster hospital provoked the establishment of Independent Community and Health Concern.
 Their candidate Dr Richard Taylor defeated David Lock the sitting Labour MP in the 2001 general election.
 The building of the new Treatment Centre, in Kidderminster was handled by Durrow healthcare consultancy.

 In November 2013 further proposals to reduce services in Redditch were opposed by Redditch, Bromsgrove and Stratford councils who claimed "The removal of services from Redditch will leave what is already a vulnerable society, with the worst accessibility to health services in the region, and will introduce substantial inequalities with the populations of Redditch, Bromsgrove, Studley, Alcester and neighbouring areas being significantly worse off than all other areas in Worcestershire."

-The trust is currently under the leadership of chief executive Matthew Hopkins who joined the trust during January 2019 and Sir David Nicholson KCB CBE who was appointed Chair of the trust in May 2018.